ADVERTISEMENT

 Conclusion:

-A scaly or flaky scalp may be of significant discomfort in our daily life.
-However, many of us neglect it in our busy schedules and are not ready to fight against it.
+A scaly or flaky scalp may be of significant discomfort in one’s daily life.
+However, many people neglect it in their busy schedules and are not ready to fight against it.
 But the good news is that various remedies are available to treat it, which are nothing but the proper maintenance of hygiene and usage of products.
 However, if the remedies do not work, consult a specialist and get treated earlier.

 Frequently Asked Questions